 Primary emergency kit items

-A flashlight is one of the most important items to pack in an emergency kit is a flashlight.
-Whether you’re changing a tire on the side of the road or simply trying to flag down help, a little light can go a long way in an emergency.
-Pack extra batteries, though, just in case the ones inside of your flashlight have been drained.
+One of the most important items to pack in an emergency kit is a flashlight.
+Whether you’re changing a tire on the side of the road or simply trying to flag down help, a little bit of light can go a long way.
+Pack extra batteries, too, in case the ones in your flashlight have been drained.
 And, keep it close, like in the glovebox, rather than in the trunk.

 Breaking down is bad enough, but having to change a tire on the side of the road in the middle of a rain storm is even more frustrating.
-While a basic poncho probably won’t save your life during an emergency, it will certainly make your life easier if you need to walk a small stretch in the rain to find help, or if you need to spend 10 minutes with your head under the hood.
+While a basic poncho won’t save your life during an emergency, it will make your life a lot easier if you need to walk in the pouring rain to find help, or if you need to spend 10 minutes with your head under the hood.

 Essential car emergency gadgets